| |

 Method

-1. Preheat the oven: Preheat your oven to 400°F (204°C).
-Line a large baking sheet with parchment paper or foil for easy cleanup.
+1. Preheat your oven to 400°F (204°C).
+Line a large baking sheet with parchment paper for easy cleanup.
+I don’t use foil with potatoes as sometimes they stick to it.

-2. Prep the potatoes: Wash and peel the potatoes if desired.
-Cut them into small, even-sized cubes, about ½ inch for maximum crispiness.
-Pat dry thoroughly with a clean towel to remove excess moisture.
+2. Wash and peel the potatoes if desired.
+Cut them into small, even-sized cubes, about ½ inch.
+Pat dry thoroughly with paper towels or a clean kitchen towel to remove excess moisture.

 Nutrition